 Her essays about nature and human nature have appeared in The New York Times, Smithsonian, Parade, The New Yorker, National Geographic, and many other journals, where they have been the subject of much praise.
 She is also an Op-Ed columnist for The New York Times.
-She hosted a five-hour PBS television series inspired by A Natural History of the Senses.
 She also writes nature books for children.
 Those titles include: Animal Sense; Monk Seal Hideaway; and Bats: Shadows in the Night.
 Says The Chicago Sun, “If you’re lucky you have someone in your life like Diane Ackerman—smart and capable, and successful in the world of grownups, but still brimming with the kind of infectious enthusiasm and wonder generally found only in children.”

 Diane Ackerman was born in Waukegan, Illinois.
 She received an MA, MFA, and PhD from Cornell University and has received many prizes and awards, including a D. Litt. from Kenyon College, a Guggenheim Fellowship, the John Burroughs Nature Award, and the Lavan Poetry Prize, as well as being honored as a Literary Lion by the New York Public Library.
 She has taught at a variety of universities, including Columbia and Cornell.

-She also has the rare distinction of having a molecule named after her-dianeackerone.
+She also has the rare distinction of having a molecule named after her—the dianeackerone.

 No other writer can blend science of the brain with love of language like Diane Ackerman.
 In this extraordinary memoir, she opens a window into the experience of wordlessness—the language paralysis called aphasia.
 In narrating the recovery of her wordsmith husband, Paul West, from a stroke that reduced his vast vocabulary to a single syllable, she evokes the joy and mystery of the brain’s ability to use and connect words.
 Deeply rewarding to the literary reader, while also offering advice and support to the families of those afflicted by stroke, Ackerman has given us a rich trifecta: a literary love story, accessible insight into the science and medicine of brain injury, and invaluable spiritual sustenance in the face of life’s myriad physical sufferings.
 A reviewer from The Columbian called it, “One of the most beautiful biographies I’ve ever read.”